hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-27-evaluate-answer.md

 in the **order provided** in this page.

-**2.** We expect the whole task be done within **2 hrs**; including the the time spent reviewing of this page.
+**2.** We expect the whole task be done within **2 hrs**; including the the time spent reviewing this page.

 **3.** We expect the subjects to use only the resources available on the question-answer page to complete the task; i.e., no external resources like